fullerjamesr/uchicago-spa-docs/vitrobot.rst

 #.
 Check the status of the valves and gauges.
 There should be no pressure on either gauge and all the valves should be closed.
 A previous user may have forgotten to close valve(s), or forgotten to purge the regulator.
 On the other hand, if someone else is freezing at the same time, everything may already be set for you to dispense, and you can just start dispensing.

    If no other users are present and the regulator has been left registering pressure on one or both gauges, then a previous user has messed up.
 In this case, **Purge the regulator before continuing** to the next step.
+You don't want that ethane that's been sitting in the regulator valves, anyway.
 #.
 Open the *cylinder valve (1)*.
 You will see pressure registering at the gauge closer to the tank.
 For our purposes, this valve is essentially “all or nothing,” so there is no need to open further once pressure registers.
 It’s usually in the range of hundreds of PSI, depending on how full the tank is.
 #.
 Gently turn the *regulator hand knob (2)* in the labeled “Increase” direction until pressure registers on the distal second gauge.
 For the purpose of gently dispensing into the Vitrobot brass cup, anything between 15-50 PSI will suffice.
 More than about 50 PSI and you’ll just spray ethane all over the place.
 #.
 Ethane can now be dispensed using the *regulator outlet valve (3)*.